 5. Hair Botox

 Hair botox is a non-chemical deep conditioning treatment.
 This treatment makes your hair smoother, shinier, and healthy-looking.
 It is an effective way to straighten your hair and make it less fussy.
 The ingredients in this treatment contain vitamin E, vitamin B5, collagen complex, argan oil, coconut oil, glyoxylic acid, and amino acids that replenish damaged hair without the harmful effects of other hair straightening treatments.

 Results Last: 2-4 months

-Safety: Hair botox is the safest hair straightening treatment.
+Safety: Hair botox is the safest deep treatment.
 It does not contain formaldehyde, a potent carcinogen, and other harsh chemicals that weaken the hair.

-These are the 5 hair straightening treatment options available right now.
+These are the popular hair straightening treatment options available right now.
 But, which one should you choose?
 Safest or cheapest?
 Let’s dig a little deeper in the following section.

 Which Straightening Treatment Should You Choose?